Nihira11/bank-churn-intelligence/README.md

 ## Future Improvements

-- Connect to a live database for real-time monitoring
+- Connect the dashboard to a live database for real-time updates
-- Replace CLV proxy with a full discounted cash flow model given richer transaction data
+- Use a more detailed customer value model when transaction data becomes available
-- Add automated business reporting (PDF export)
+- Add automatic PDF business reports
-- Implement customer lifetime value modelling with transaction-level history
+- Build a full customer lifetime value model using transaction history

 ---